top of page

 Research-Only Purpose

-The components discussed on this site are exclusively intended for research purposes and are not cleared or approved by the FDA for clinical use or commercial distribution.
-It is solely available to researchers and research institutions.
+The platform discussed on this site is exclusively intended for research purposes and is not cleared or approved by the FDA for clinical use or commercial distribution.
+It is solely available to researchers and research institutions who are able to customize to address the specific disease state they wish to study.

 Lack of FDA Review

-The safety and effectiveness of these components have not been establishedthrough the FDA's formal review process.
-Researchers should be aware that the component has not undergone the regulatory scrutiny required for general medical use.
+The safety and effectiveness of this platform has not been established through the FDA's formal review process.
+Researchers should be aware that the platform has not undergone the regulatory scrutiny required for general medical use.

 Risk Awareness